copernicus-land/Copernicus-Connect/README.md

 It provides a user-friendly interface for discovering and querying datasets from the [WEkEO platform](https://wekeo.copernicus.eu/) using the Harmonized Data Access (HDA) API.
 The plugin also supports adding WMS and WMTS services to your QGIS project.

 > To request data from WEkEO, you need a free user account, which can be created at [https://wekeo.copernicus.eu/register](https://wekeo.copernicus.eu/register).

+You can also download the plugin as a ZIP file and install it in QGIS via the Plugin Installer:

+1. Click **Download ZIP** on the repository page.
+2. In QGIS, go to **Plugins ▶ Manage and Install Plugins…**.
+3. Select the **Install from ZIP** tab, browse to the downloaded ZIP file, and click **Install Plugin**.